RAGE-toolkit/RAGE-workshop-2024/day5/day5_MADDOG_results.md

+---
+output:
+  pdf_document: default
+  html_document: default
+---
 # MADDOG results

 MADDOG can take a while to run.
 Instead, we'll stop the run by pressing ctrl + z and use the output from an earlier run I completed on this dataset!

 # Task 1

-Go to the `day5` folder.
+Go to the `Home/RAGE-workshop-2024/day5` folder.
 You'll see a folder called `Nigeria`.
 Open this.

 You'll see all the new folders and files produced by the MADDOG run!

-Start by looking in Report/report.html
+Start by looking in `Report/report.html`

 This summarises all the MADDOG outputs in a html file.